Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/review/app-configuration.api.md

 }

 // @public
-export interface UpdateSnapshotResponse extends Snapshot, SyncTokenHeaderField, HttpResponseField<SyncTokenHeaderField> {
+export interface UpdateSnapshotResponse extends SnapshotResponse {
 }

 // (No @packageDocumentation comment for this package)